robcarver17/pysystemtrade/docs/production.md

 - FX, individual futures contract prices, multiple prices, adjusted prices: data will be backfilled once run_daily_price_updates has run.
 - Capital: any intraday p&l data will be lost, but once run_capital_update has run the current capital will be correct.
 - Optimal positions: will be correct once run_systems has run.
+- You can use update_*  processes to run skipped processes before the normal scheduled process will do so.
+Don't forget to run them in the correct order: update_fx_prices (has to be before run_systems), update_sampled_contracts, update_historical_prices, update_multiple_adjusted_prices, update_strategy_backtests
 - IMPORTANT: State information about processes running may be wrong; you may need to manually FINISH processes using interactive_controls otherwise processes won't run for fear of conflict (but the startup script should do this for you)